leogx9r/DiscordCrypt/README.md

 We've tried to simplify the process as much as possible but once you get used to it, it becomes
     much easier.

+If you still feel confused or want to know something specific,
+    [join our support server](https://discord.gg/3uakNmM) and we'll try to help you out when we're free.